-Course Name: STATISTICAL MECHANICS & SOLID STATE PHYSICS Course outcomes (CO): At the end of the course, the student will be able to:
+Course Code: BPC-602 Full Marks: 100, Credit: 6 Course Name: STATISTICAL MECHANICS & SOLID STATE PHYSICS Course outcomes (CO): At the and of the course, the student will be able to:

-Cours Course outcomes (CO): At the end of the course, the student will be able to.
-CO1 Understanding of basic concept of equilibrium theory, Macroscopic and microscopic states of system and statistical basis of thermodynamics CO2 Define and understand basics of ensemble theory.
-CO3 Analysis the limitations of Limitations of Maxwell-Boltzmann statistics CO4 Gain knowledge about the Bose -Einstein, Fermi-Dirac statistics.
-CO5 Understand the basic concepts of force between atoms and bonding between molecules CO6 Understanding of diffraction experiment and reciprocal lattice
+Cours Course outcomes (CO): At the end of the course, the student will be able to: CO1 Understanding of basic concept of equilibrium theory, Macroscopic and microscopic states of system and statistical basis of thermodynamics.
+CO2 Define and understand basics of ensemble theory.
+CO3 Analysis the limitations of Limitations of Maxwell-Boltzmann statistics.
+CO4 Gain knowledge about the Bose -Einstein, Fermi-Dirac statistics.
+CO5 Understand the basic concepts of force between atoms and bonding between molecules.
+CO6 Understanding of diffraction experiment and reciprocal lattice 1